Thoughtworks: 1990s–2010s

-2010s to present
+2010s–2020s

 In 2010, Jim Highsmith joined Thoughtworks.

 In April 2013, Thoughtworks announced a collective leadership structure and appointed four co-Presidents of the global organization.
 The appointments followed the announcement that the then current CEO, Trevor Mather, was leaving Thoughtworks to take up the role of CEO for the used car sales business Trader Media Group.

 In May 2013, Dr. David Walton was hired as Director of Global Health.
 Walton has done work in Haiti since 1999, including helping establish a 300-room, solar-powered hospital and the establishment of a noncommunicable disease clinic.

 In 2015, Guo Xiao, who started as a developer in Thoughtworks China in 1999, became the chief executive officer and President.
 Also in 2015, Chinese marketing data company AdMaster acquired Chinese online form automation platform JinShuJu from Thoughtworks.

 In early 2016, Thoughtworks closed their Toronto offices, the last remaining Canadian office after the closure of their Calgary offices in 2013.
 They have since reopened the Toronto office.

-Singham sold the company to British private equity firm Apax Partners in 2017 for an undisclosed sum, by which time it had 4,500 employees across 15 countries, including South Africa and Uganda.
+Singham sold the company to British private equity firm Apax Partners in 2017 for $785 million, by which time it had 4,500 employees across 15 countries, including South Africa.
 Singham left the company.
-Its chief scientist, Martin Fowler, wrote that Singham had not been involved in the running of the business for some years by that time:"While I was surprised to hear that he was selling the company, the news was not unexpected.
-Over the last few years Roy has been increasingly involved in his activist work, and spending little time running Thoughtworks...
-He's been able to do this because he's built a management team that's capable of running the company largely without him.
-But as I saw him spend more energy on his activist work, it was apparent it would be appealing to him to accelerate that activism with the money that selling Thoughtworks would bring."

-After 2017, several members of Thoughtworks senior staff began to work for the People's Support Foundation, founded by Singham's partner Jodie Evans with the support of Chad Wathington, Thoughtworks’ chief strategy officer, and Jason Pfetcher, Thoughtworks’ former general counsel.
+After 2017, several members of Thoughtworks senior staff began to work for the People's Support Foundation, founded by Singham's partner Jodie Evans with the support of Chad Wathington, Thoughtworks' chief strategy officer, and Jason Pfetcher, Thoughtworks' former general counsel.

+2020s–Present

 Thoughtworks announced that it acquired Gemini Solutions Inc. in January 2021.
 Gemini is a privately held software development consulting services firm, and it is based in Romania.
 At the end of January 2021, Thoughtworks raised $720 million in funding according to data compiled by Chicago Inno.
 The following month, Thoughtworks acquired Fourkind, a machine learning and data science consulting company based in Finland.
 In March 2021, Thoughtworks worked with the Veterans Affairs Department to deploy a centralized mechanism for delivering updates via 'VANotify'.

-On September 15th, 2021, Thoughtworks IPO’d on the NASDAQ and is listed as $TWKS.
+On September 15, 2021, Thoughtworks IPO'd on the NASDAQ and is listed as $TWKS.

 In April 2022, Thoughtworks acquired Connected, a product development company based in Canada.

+In May 2024, Guo Xiao stepped down as CEO of Thoughtworks, with the transition becoming official in June 2024.
+He is succeeded by Mike Sutcliff.

+In November 2024, Thoughtworks was taken private by Apax Partners for $4.40 per share.